Troublemaker: Surviving Hollywood and Scientology: Reception

 Troublemaker received extensive publicity before release, including a major interview on the 20/20 show and a cover story in People magazine ("My Escape From Scientology").
 The book became a bestseller shortly after its release, reaching the #1 place on The New York Times Best Seller list.
 It also recorded strong ebook sales, reaching #1 on Apple's iBooks chart.

 Newsweek described Troublemaker as "a breezy and snarky 250 pages of Scientology dirt" that "offer[s] up some juicy tidbits from her decades in the church".
 Under the Radar magazine called it "a brave book" written in a "frank and readable style" which is "engaging from the first page to the end".
-Entertainment Weekly awarded it a B+, calling it "full of startling, sad information" and concluding "inside reports like this don’t come around often, and they’re worth reading when they do."
+Entertainment Weekly awarded it a B+, calling it "full of startling, sad information" and concluding "inside reports like this don't come around often, and they're worth reading when they do."

 The Church of Scientology was strongly critical of the book, releasing a statement accusing Remini of having become a "bitter ex-Scientologist".
 It told her to "move on with her life instead of pathetically exploiting her former religion, her former friends and other celebrities for money and attention to appear relevant again."

 In the wake of the book's publication, former Scientologists contacted Remini to tell her about their own experiences in the Church.
-This prompted her to develop Leah Remini: Scientology and the Aftermath, a nine-episode television series for the cable network A&E, which was a major ratings success when it was broadcast in late 2016/early 2017.
+This prompted her to develop Leah Remini: Scientology and the Aftermath, a three-season television series for the cable network A&E, which achieved major ratings success when it was first broadcast in late 2016/early 2017.